On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Asymptotic theory

-In this section we extend the asymptotic results provided in Section~\ref{sec:indep} settings where we allow for dependence across time while still maintaining independence across individuals.
-We continue to use notations introduced in the previous section.
+Similarly as in the i.i.d. case we obtain the same limiting behaviour as \cite{KatoGalvaoMontes-Rojas12} but under a weaker condition on the growth rate of $n$ relative to $T$. }

+We next discuss the MD-QR estimator.
 In order to construct the MD-QR estimator with dependent data, we need to account for the dependence when estimating the covariance matrix.
 To this end we extend the Hendricks-Koenker estimator in the previous section.
 Note that the limiting variance of $\widehat{\bm{ \gamma}}_{i}$ in the dependent case takes the form $\widetilde V_{i} = B_{i}^{-1}\widetilde{A}_{i} B_{i}^{-1}$ where $B_i$ is the same as in the independent case (see~\eqref{eq:AiBi}) and

 with $w_{it} := \Z_{it} (\tau - \1(Y_{it} \leq q_{i,\tau}(\bm{Z}_{it}))$.
 This motivates the following estimator of the limiting variance matrix of $\widehat{\bm{\gamma}}_{i}(\tau)$

 where $\widehat{B}_{iT} := \frac{1}{T} \sum_{t=1}^{T} \widehat{f}_{it} \Z_{it}\Z_{it}^\top$ is defined in the same way as in the independent case and the estimator $\widetilde{A}_{iT}$ now takes the form